hlship/threaded-conversation/README.md

 Generally, the nag should start with a query to `(beat $)` to break up the stream of output.

+The nag should generally introduce a paragraph break.

 # Restrictive Quips

 Generally, the player is free to choose new quips at any time; however, at certain points in a